Timothy Woods

 Published by Timothy Woods

-Last Updated On: January 25, 2023
+Last Updated On: February 12, 2024

 For novice grill masters, you don’t want to drop hundreds or thousands of dollars on a new smoker that you may mess up.
-But, you’re also leary of buying a cheap smoker that will break in a week.
+But, you’re also leery of buying a cheap smoker that will break in a week.

 To help you separate the quality from garbage, we’ve conducted a full review of the best budget smokers on the market.

-The 10 Best Affordable Smokers in 2023
+The 10 Best Affordable Smokers in 2024

 1

-3 - Weber Smokey Mountain Cooker 18"
+1 - Weber Smokey Mountain Cooker 18" (Best Overall & Most Versatile)

 The Weber Smokey Mountain Cooker 18" is a great smoker for those who want to smoke large cuts of meat or multiple racks of ribs.
 It has plenty of space to smoke on its two grates, and the build quality of the porcelain-enameled body keeps the temperature consistent throughout your cook.

-You can use charcoal or wood chips with the Smokey Mountain for smoking meats like ribs and brisket or grilling steaks and burgers.
+You can use charcoal or wood chips with Smokey Mountain for smoking meats like ribs and brisket or grilling steaks and burgers.

 This smoker comes with adjustable dampers, a water pan, and a built-in temperature gauge, making it easy to control the smoking process.
 The Weber Smokey Mountain Cooker also has a coal chamber that keeps the fuel together for even smoking.